Impact of axonal delay on structure development in a multi-layered network: Methods

 \subsection{Neuron model}

-Analyzing the weight dynamics using an eigenfunction approach requires a linear system; therefore, we employ a Poisson neuron model.
-Poisson models are simple in that activity is a linear sum of input weighted by synapse strength, and that spike thresholds and reset are not modelled.
+To simplify the analysis of a multi-layer neural network with propagation delay, we employ a Poisson neuron model.
+Poisson models are simple in that activity is a linear sum of inputs weighted by synaptic strength and that spike thresholds and reset are not modeled.
 Although it is a simple model, \citet{KemGerHem99} noted that large networks of integrate-and-fire neurons exhibit Poisson firing characteristics.

-The network is driven by spontaneous activity from layer \layer{\inputlayer}, modelled as a homogeneous Poisson process with rate, $\layerrate{\inputlayer}$.
+The network is driven by spontaneous activity from layer $\layer{\inputlayer}$, modelled as a homogeneous Poisson process with rate, $\layerrate{\inputlayer}$.